& THE HIT PARADE

 Conor O’Malley was born in Dublin.
 His music mixes melody, stories, poetry, autobiography, social consciousness, history and memory, to create a style of lyric documentary that is influenced by family, friendship, culture, identity, loss and the love of people and place.

 In 2009 Conor released his debut 'Dear Ghosts' which was warmly received around Ireland followed up by the critically acclaimed ‘Dreamland Arcades’, after relocating to the UK.
-His experience of this time was recorded further explored through the sounds of ‘City and the Soul’ in 2016.
-He has since been working on his 4th Album to date since returning to live and work in Dublin; a collection of new songs entitled ‘Keep on Down the Road'.
+His experience of this time was recorded further explored through the sounds of ‘City and the Soul’ in 2016 and the follow ‘Keep on Down the Road in 2019.

 Working with great live and studio Musicians over the years has given Conor the wherewithal to carve his own unique sound in multiple genres.
 The thread and tradition of great songwriting always as the main focus of the projects.

 Always at the heart and soul of live shows and adventures in the sonic arts have been backing band ‘The Hit Parade’ providing a long-lasting friendship and collaborative spirit that has emerged from a floating line up with Phil Adams (Drums) and Conor Purcell (Bass & Guitar) remaining firmly at the helm of proceedings.
-They have been rehearsing, recording (Dan Doherty of Darklands Dublin supporting production and mixing sessions for Dreamland Arcades, City and the Soul and Keep on Down the Road) and playing live with Conor in both Ireland and the UK for over 10 years.
+They have been rehearsing, recording and playing live with Conor in both Ireland and the UK for over 10 years.

 The reception to recent gigs, festivals and radio sessions in the UK and Ireland have shown that Conor O’Malley’s timeless style has started to find a home in people's hearts.